jeremyfelt/shortnotes/readme.txt

 Tags: indieweb, notes, replies, short
 Requires at least: 5.6
 Tested up to: 5.7
-Stable tag: 1.0.2
+Stable tag: 1.1.0
 Requires PHP: 5.6
 License: GPLv2 or Later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Add a notes post type to WordPress.
 For your short notes.

-== Description ==
+## Description

-Shortnotes adds a custom post type, "Notes", intended for use when publishing short pieces of content, similar to that found on Twitter, Instagram, and other social networks.
+Shortnotes adds a custom post type, **Notes**, intended for use when publishing short pieces of content, similar to that found on Twitter, Instagram, and other social networks.

-## No titles
+### No titles

-The *Notes* post type does not support traditional titles.
+The **Notes** post type does not support traditional titles.

-A title **is** generated automatically from note content and is used as the note's document title.
-This is readable by search engines and displayed in browser tabs.

 Note titles are **not** generally meant to be displayed as part of the theme layout.
 You will likely need to adjust the look and feel of your theme accordingly.
 See the Theme Customization section below for more details.

-### Known issue

-The block editor will crash if you try to access the code editor view while editing a note.
-This has been reported as a [bug in Gutenberg](https://github.com/WordPress/gutenberg/issues/29921) for post types that do not have support for titles.
+A title **is** generated automatically from note content and is used as the note's document title.
+This is readable by search engines and displayed in browser tabs.

-## Limited blocks
+### Limited blocks

-The *Notes* post type uses only paragraph, image, and gallery blocks.

-This list will likely expand a bit, but starting with a defined list of relatively simple blocks helps to keep notes simple.
+The *Notes* post type uses only basic content blocks like paragraph, image, gallery, video, and embed.
+Using a defined list of relatively simple blocks helps to keep notes simple.

-You may want to install [Unregister Broken Patterns](https://wordpress.org/plugins/unregister-broken-patterns/) to automatically remove any block patterns that contain blocks not supported by this post type.

-## Webmention support
+### Webmention support

-The *Notes* post type includes support for the [Webmention](https://wordpress.org/plugins/webmention/) and [Semantic-Linkbacks](https://wordpress.org/plugins/semantic-linkbacks/) plugins.
+The **Notes** post type includes support for the [Webmention](https://wordpress.org/plugins/webmention/) and [Semantic-Linkbacks](https://wordpress.org/plugins/semantic-linkbacks/) plugins.

 URLs in note content are processed as possible [webmentions](https://indieweb.org/webmention).

 A panel in the block editor allows for the addition of a reply to URL and name.
 When entered, they are used to provide markup for a semantic webmention [reply](https://indieweb.org/reply).

-### Reply to template tag
+#### Reply to template tag

 The [reply](https://indieweb.org/reply) specification works best when the `u-in-reply-to` element is outside of the [main content element](http://microformats.org/wiki/h-entry#Properties), defined by `e-content`.